 - (d) The ECB considers it a prudent approach that RNIME which are to be incorporated into the relevant engine(s) are capitalised with RNIME add-ons as part of the implementation plan, until they are incorporated into the relevant engine(s).
 If the institution deems it convenient, the remaining RNIME may also be capitalised with RNIME add-ons. - 184.
-With reference to the previous paragraphs in this section 7.5, the incorporation of RNIME in the model engine should be performed so that the engine complies with all relevant requirements of the CRR including, in particular, internal validation.
-The term "incorporation" here means the integration of RNIME into the relevant risk engine, and into its methodology and processes, typically allowing for a diversification with other risk factors.
-This is without prejudice to the discretion of an institution not to use empirical correlations within risk categories or across risk categories, as referred to in Article 367(3) of the CRR, by applying instead a simple sum aggregation. - 185.
-In accordance with Article 99 of the CRR in conjunction with Article 5(a) of the CIR on supervisory reporting, institutions must submit the information relating to own funds requirements with a quarterly frequency.
-Therefore, the ECB considers that in order to ensure an accurate quarterly reporting of own funds requirements, the RNIME add-ons should be updated at least quarterly.
+With reference to the previous paragraphs in this Section 7.5, the incorporation of RNIME into the model engine should be performed so that the engine complies with all relevant requirements of the CRR including, in particular, internal validation.
+The term "incorporation" here means the integration of RNIME into the relevant risk engine, and into its methodology and processes, typically allowing for risk diversification.
+This is without prejudice to the discretion of an institution not to use empirical correlations within risk categories or across risk categories, as referred to in Article 367(3) of the CRR, by applying instead a simple sum aggregation.